buhrmi/buhrmi/README.md

 ### Platform Pre-Alpha

 Are you an aspiring blockchain or DLT developer?
 Integration expert?
 Web developer?
 Broker?
+Or just looking for new opportunities?

 Sign up for the [Shitcoin Society pre-alpha](https://testing.shitcoinsociety.com).
 As an alpha user you get to test all the features before anyone else.
 Also, we're always looking for new projects to add to the platform.
 [Get in touch](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.